Applies to: Microsoft Cloud App Security

-To provide data protection, Cloud App Security gives you visibility into all the files from your connected apps.
-After you connect Cloud App Security to an app using the App connector, Cloud App Security scans all the files, for example all the files stored in OneDrive and Salesforce.
+To provide data protection, Microsoft Cloud App Security gives you visibility into all the files from your connected apps.
+After you connect Microsoft Cloud App Security to an app using the App connector, Microsoft Cloud App Security scans all the files, for example all the files stored in OneDrive and Salesforce.
 Then, Cloud App Security rescans each file every time it’s modified – the modification can be to content, metadata or sharing permissions.
 Scanning times depend on the number of files stored in your app.
 You can also use the Files page to filter files to investigate what kind of data is saved in your cloud apps.

 For example, you can use the Files page to secure externally shared files labeled as confidential, as follows: After you connect an app to Cloud App Security, you can integrate with Azure Information Protection.
 Then, in the Files page, filter for files labeled confidential.
 If you see that there are confidential files that are shared outside your organization by filtering the Collaborators filter to exclude your domain, you can create a file policy that detects confidential files that have incorrect access levels applied to them and apply automatic governance actions to them, such as Remove external collaborators and Send policy-match digest to file owner to prevent data loss to your organization.